HDMI 2.1 vs. HDMI 2.0: What's the Difference?

 These are major advancements of the HDMI standard and put HDMI 2.1 vastly ahead of HDMI 2.0 in terms of its raw power and capabilities.
 HDMI 2.1 vs. 2.0 is a blowout when it comes to performance.

-No connection standard dominates through its bandwidth alone.
+As impressive as HDMI 2.1’s specifications are, no connection standard dominates through its bandwidth alone.
 Features are also an important consideration in picking it over any of the other competing standards.
-With HDMI 2.1, the HDMI Licensing organization that manages and licenses the standard, co-developed a number of other generational improvements.
+With HDMI 2.1, the HDMI Licensing organization that manages and licenses the standard, co-developed a number of other generational improvements which give it an advantage over even more performant cables, like DisplayPort 2.1.

 There's also an automatic low latency mode (ALLM) which can help cut down on signal latency in settings where that's useful, like gaming.